Skip to main content

 Carlton County, MinnesotaEutrophic

 No invasive species are currently listed at Cedar Lake — the lake remains off the Minnesota infested-waters roster.
 The state fisheries records do not list documented species for Cedar Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
+No formal public access is documented at Cedar Lake — most use is by shoreline residents and their guests.
 The grade is supported by multiple sampling years from Minnesota PCA volunteers and partner agencies, giving the letter a reasonably stable foundation.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-07-02.
 Grade methodology: LakeGrade methodology.